Benjamin Källman: Cracovia

 On 2 July 2022, Källman moved to Polish side Cracovia on a free transfer, signing a three-year contract with the club.
 He scored his first goal in Ekstraklasa on 29 July 2022, in a 3–0 home win over Legia Warsaw.
 On 22 April 2023, Källman scored his first brace in the league, in a 2–1 away win against Lechia Gdansk.
 His second brace in Polish top tier occurred on 20 December 2023, defeating Legia Warsaw 2–0 at home.

 On 18 August 2024, Källman scored his first brace of the 2024–25 season, helping his side to a 4–2 away win against Jagiellonia Białystok.
 At the turn of November, Källman scored two braces in two consecutive Ekstraklasa victories, against Motor Lublin and Lechia Gdansk, respectively.
 Subsequently, Polish media reported of a notable offer previously made by an unnamed Turkish club, which Cracovia had rejected.
 In mid-May 2025, it was announced that Källman would leave Cracovia after the season following the expiration of his contract.

 Hannover 96

 On 20 May 2025, German 2.
 Bundesliga club Hannover 96 announced the signing of Källman on a three-year deal on a free transfer, starting in the 2025–26 season, making him the second Finnish player to represent Hannover after Mikael Forssell.
 On 9 August, he scored his first goal for Hannover in 2.
 Bundesliga, in a 2–0 away win against Fortuna Düsseldorf.
 Three weeks later, he scored the winning goal against Holstein Kiel in a 2–1 away victory, with his third goal in his fourth appearance, all as a substitute.
 On 26 October, Källman scored his first brace in 2.
 Bundesliga, in a 3–0 away win against Eintracht Braunschweig.
+On 22 November, Källman scored a brace in a 2–0 away win against the league leaders SC Paderborn.